cartant/rxjs-report-usage/README.md

 }
 ```

-Once the script has collected the usage statistics, the payload is shown on-screen and the developer is prompted to confirm the sending of the payload to the core team.
+Once the script has collected the usage statistics, the payload is shown and the developer is prompted to confirm the sending of the payload to the core team.
 The script sends no information without the developer's consent.